steveswinsburg/mariadb-vagrant/README.md

 # mariadb-vagrant
-A simple vagrant box with MariaDB 10.
+A simple vagrant box with MariaDB 10 and CentOS 7.1.

 ## Getting started
 1. Clone this repository